The Honest AI Brief For Ambitious Early Career Lawyers

 The ones who waited, or resisted, or decided to hold on just a little longer to the way things had always been done?
 They caught up eventually, but they spent years behind.
 They worked harder for the same output.
 They were always in catch-up mode.

-The same thing when the Blackberry came along… and then the iPhone… and then cloud computing…
+The same thing when the Blackberry came along, and then the iPhone, and then cloud computing.

 I have been thinking about this a lot lately.

-Over the past few months I have been doing what I always do when something starts to feel significant: reading, listening, talking to people, sitting with the discomfort of not having a clean understanding yet and eventually arriving somewhere I feel comfortable enough to share.
+Because over the past few months I have been doing what I always do when something starts to feel significant: reading, listening, talking to people, sitting with the discomfort of not having a clean understanding yet and eventually arriving somewhere I feel comfortable enough to share.
 AI is that thing right now.
 Not as hype and not as panic, but as a genuine inflection point that I think we owe it to ourselves to look at clearly.

 Gary Vaynerchuk has been banging the AI drum hard and his recent newsletter piece on how AI is changing the workforce is characteristically direct.
 His argument is not subtle: technology does not care about your opinions, it just keeps moving.
 The people who operate with a yes or a maybe mentality will win.
 The people who stay in a world of no will be left behind.

 What I found more interesting than the urgency, though, is the framework he uses.
 He draws a distinction between architects and masons.
 The architect has the vision, designs the plan, oversees the execution.
 The mason lays the bricks.
-His argument is that AI is going to do most of the bricklaying from here.
-Which means the question for everyone, and especially for anyone early in their career, is whether you are positioning yourself as an architect or a mason.
+His argument is that AI is going to do most of the bricklaying from here, which means the question for everyone, and especially for anyone early in their career, is whether you are positioning yourself as an architect or a mason.

-I find that genuinely encouraging for early career lawyers, as a cohort.
+I find that genuinely encouraging for early career lawyers as a cohort.
 Because the things we do well when we are doing them well are deeply human things.
 Judgement.
 Trust.
 The ability to hold complexity and ambiguity and still give someone a clear steer.

 That does not go away.
 It becomes more valuable.

-Allie K. Miller says to build real workflows and not just ‘vibe’.
+Allie K. Miller says to build real workflows and not just vibe.

 Allie K. Miller runs AI with Allie, one of the most practically useful AI newsletters around.
 Her recent piece on the AI job threat, synthesising two significant research reports sitting at opposite ends of the disruption debate, is worth reading in full.
 But the through line I keep coming back to is this: the gap between people who use AI as a toy and people who use it as infrastructure is widening every week.